How ‘Captain Marvel’s Nostalgic Marketing Is Getting Fans Excited For The MCU Prequel

 Marvel Studios newest movie is Captain Marvel, the first female-led superhero movie of the 10-year-old franchise.
 Set in the ’90s, Captain Marvel sees an elite member of an intergalactic force discover her earthly origins, and a past that has her destined to be a hero.
 Starring Brie Larson in the titular role, all eyes are keenly on the film to be the next big success for the Marvel Cinematic Universe.

-The first piece of nostalgic promotion came in the form of an old fashioned website that served as the portal to get official information on the movie, including images and trailers.
+The first piece of nostalgic promotion came in the form of an old-fashioned website that served as the portal to get official information on the movie, including images and trailers.
 The pixelized, basic Word-Art formatted website truly had audiences reminiscing about the past.

 Pomotional website for Captain Marvel is absolutely magnificent, it even has the cheesy background music that you couldn't turn off back in the 90s.
 Ah, the memories. #CaptainMarvel